winnie-ho/qikserve-challenge/README.md

 2. What would you add if you had more time?
     - Make a pay confirmation page.
     - Optimise layout for mobile screens.
+    - Allow for new promotion additions if new types of promotion were to be introduced.
 3. How would you improve the product APIs that you had to consume?
     - Include promotions on the product object on fetch all products call.
 Customers like to know that there is a promotion available when browsing.
     - Include images on the individual product call.
 4. What did you find most difficult?
     - Deciding where to make the promotion calculations in terms of the components.
+    - Testing.
 5. How did you find the overall experience, any feedback for us?
     - Quite fun exercise.
     - I had to add a header to the API to run both the app and API locally.